eEngineSoftwareHouse/frontend_dev/css_2/README.md

 You can use whatever technique you want, but do not change `display` or `width` CSS property of the boxes.
 Keeping space between boxes is not necessary (they can "touch" each other).

-Describe in CSS comment why you choosed such solution.
+Describe in CSS comment why did you choose such solution.